 But please avoid using these names:

 Genuine Lishi is the registered trademark of UAP Limited.
-Original Lishi is the registered trademark of James Chen.
+Original Lishi is the registered trademark of someone from Australia.
 Advertising Mr. Li’s original tools with these 2 brand names is at your own risk.
 Especially don’t use the Original Lishi brand name when you’re selling the green label tools, although the factory also makes the red label tools.